jwbernin/sat-tools/README.md

 To do so, copy the examplecredentials.json file to credentials.json and edit it to reflect the correct values for your environment.

+== System prep ==
+You will need a couple PyPI packages before running these scripts.
+They are:
+- xlsxwriter
+- pyexcel-ods